abs3ntdev/gospt/README.md

 IF YOU ARE ON GITHUB.COM GO HERE INSTEAD: https://gitea.asdf.cafe/jjohnston/gospt

-If you open an issue here or PR I won't see it.
+If you open an issue or PR on github I won't see it please use gitea.

 ---